Frequently Asked Questions

 The VCC school code for the SAT is 5972.

 Yes!
-You can complete an associate of applied science degree in Pastoral Leadership, Youth Ministries, Evangelism, Organizational Leadership, Advandced Leadership, or Christian Ministries completely online!
+You can complete an associate of applied science degree in Advanced Leadership, Biblical Studies, Christian Ministries, Evangelism, Organizational Communication, Organizational Leadership, Pastoral Leadership, Youth Ministry, completely online!

 What is the range of ages of students enrolled?